danomagnum/gologix/README.md

 No UDTs or arrays in the server yet.
 This will eventually be implemented and that will greatly improve functionality.

+Have not implemented large data reads/writes yet.
+If you try to send/receive a message that goes over the ForwardOpen size limit (between 500 and 4000 bytes) you'll have a bad time.
+Until this is implemented, you'll have to do multiple smaller reads/writes.
+Depending on the length of the tag names you're reading you should still be able to get a couple hundred in one go until this is resolved.

 ## License